 In recent years this issue came to a head with regard to municipal trash disposal.
 My local governments in both Pennsylvania and New Jersey have denied me access to the local township facilities, both claiming that I lack required credentials to dump garbage.
 After some work and communication with each government, I gave up.
 It is interesting to note that the requirements to dump trash are more strict than almost any other service – including voting, licensing and other government services.
 According to the applicable local municipal law and policies in both jurisdictions, I lack the required documentation and so I am neither a resident of PA or NJ!
 Now I simply pay commercial companies to perform these services rather than rely on local governments.

 My residency and domicile situation has been relatively stable and manageable as since the 1980s.
 However, the politically hostile environment of the November 2016 election brought cases of dual state voter registration to light.
-Some people, including me, had inadvertently and unknowingly maintained voter registration in more than one location.
-According to voter registrations, I was a registered resident voter in more than one location!
-This is illegal.
-In early 2017 I took appropriate action to avoid a problem by notifying the overlapping Election Commissions in writing on the prescribed form that I was not an eligible voter.
+Some people, including me, had inadvertently and unknowingly maintained overlapping voter registration in more than one location.
+According to voter registration roles, I was a registered resident voter in more than one location!
+This is illegal even though I did not vote in more than one location.
+In early 2017 after investigating the issue I took appropriate action by notifying the other Election Commission in writing on their prescribed form to say that I was no longer an eligible voter.
 The Election Commissions confirmed my cancellation of voter registrations.
-The problem was resolved until yesterday.
+The problem is resolved.

 Motor vehicle registration

 Jury duty, as far as I can tell, follows voter registration law.
-It is similarly illegal to serve on juries in more than one location.
+It is apparently illegal to serve on juries in more than one resident jurisdiction.
 In my case, I was advised to be careful and inform the court official of my voter registration status.

 Sales and use tax